Mayer Brown International LLP

 What attracted you to a career in law?

 No one in my family had any connection with the legal industry, so it was only when a teacher at school suggested I look into a career in law that I even considered it as a degree subject.
-Throughout my degree and after spending a week’s work experience in a small law firm, I was drawn to the combination of academia and practical commercialism particularly required for a career in law.
+Throughout my degree and after spending a week’s work experience in a small law firm, I was drawn to the combination of academia and practical commercialism that a legal career required.
 Clients will rarely just need you to know the law – they will also look to you for your advice on how to practically and commercially solve their problems by using your legal knowledge.

 Why solicitor not barrister?

 While there are many aspects of the Bar I found appealing, I quickly realised that I would find the more collegiate atmosphere of a law firm a better fit for my personality.
 Working at an international firm, I am able to work in different teams within my own department, with other advisory departments in the office and with Mayer Brown's international offices.
-It is for this reason and the more dynamic nature of transactional work that I chose the solicitor role.
+This and the dynamic nature of transactional work is why I chose the solicitor role.

 How did you decide which firms to apply to?